FahzainAhmad/tailwindCSS-landing-page/README.md

 <h1> App Landing Page using TailwindCSS</h1>

 <p><strong>Disclaimer:</strong> This is one of my personal projects and is not affiliated with or endorsed by the real company "mCash".
 I do not own the company and was not paid by that company.
-It is just a <strong>Personal Project</strong></p>
+It is just a <strong>Personal Project</strong> which I made for an online coding competition</p>

 Live view : <a href="https://mcashassignmentsite.000webhostapp.com">Click here to View Site!</a>